-When a loved one dies, keeping their memory alive is a way of honoring their life and finding comfort as a survivor.
-It's a reflective method to show your love for the one you have lost and to preserve their memory.
-A gift in their honor can be made to any existing fund at Hudson Community Foundation or establish a new fund in their memory.
-Memorial funds at Hudson Community Foundation (HCF) can be named to honor your loved one or your entire family.
+When a loved one dies, keeping their memory alive is a way of honoring their life, finding comfort as a survivor and preserve their memory.
+A gift in their honor can be made to any existing fund at Hudson Community Foundation (HCF) or establish a new fund in their memory.
+Memorial funds at HCF can be named to honor your loved one or your entire family.
 Grants from your fund will continue to preserve their memory with each gift.
 Often when starting a memorial fund families focus on something their loved one cared deeply about, such as child welfare, animal rescue, or a certain medical condition.
-With a a donation to an existing fund, families can utilize Hudson Community Foundation’s board to meet the community’s emerging and future needs and opportunities.
+With a a donation to an existing fund, families can utilize HCF’s board to meet the community’s emerging and future needs and opportunities.

 Types of Memorial Funds

 Consider the following to create a memorial fund in honor of your loved one: